 Our yardstick for evaluating the code is how it supports the reader's mental model.
 Classes are classes as they have always been.
-Only this time they can be much simpler since they do not describe system behavior.
-System behavior is realized by Contexts implementing system operations (which may be derived from use cases).
+Only the DCI classes can be much simpler since they are static and do not describe system behavior.
+System behavior is realized by Contexts, each Context implements a system operation (which may be derived from a use case).
 A Context encapsulates a network of interacting objects.
 The objects are represented by the Role they play in the Interaction.
-The Roles are indirect addresses to the objects so that a reader can think in terms of interacting Roles rather than concrete objects.
+The Roles are aliases for the objects so that a reader can think in terms of interacting Roles rather than concrete objects.
 The reader should never be surprised by some kink in the implementation.

-The system operation is realized by the collaboration of the participating Roles.
-The behavior of each Roles is given by its RoleMethods.
+A system operation is realized by the collaboration of the participating Roles.
+The behavior of any object played by a Role is given by its RoleMethods.
 The RoleMethods are parts of the Roles and, indirectly, of the participating objects.
-They naturally override the instance methods of these objects.
+A RoleMethod overrides any instance methods with the same name of these objects.